IBIC/seed-analysis/README.md

 The first fifty or so lines of the makefile ask the user to fill in six variables (two more are automatically generated).
 Set these for your project (see details below)

-1. `PROJECT_DIR`: The top-level directory for your project (contains `bin/`, `subjects/`, etc.)
+1. `PROJECT_DIR`: The top-level directory for your project (in IBIC standard convention, this contains `bin/`, `subjects/`, etc.)
 2. `allseeds`: By default, all the seeds are read in from the file `allseeds` (see section 1).
-This can be overriden here if you have another method to identify seeds.
+This can be overriden here if you have another method to identify the names of the seeds.
 3. `groups`: This pulls the group names out of the `group-*.txt` files (see section 2).
 Don't override this setting, as later recipes assume the existence of the same `group-*.txt` files.
 4. *`contrasts`: This variable automatically creates all the contrasts based on the given group, and filters out any 0 contrats (A - A).
 Don't change this declaration!
 There should be N(N-1) total contrasts*
 4. `STANDARD_MASK`: The MNI-space mask used in `3dttest++`.
 Using a mask reduces the number of comparisons and speeds up processing.
 Make sure the resolution (`Xmm`) matches the space your files are registered to. **Default:** 2mm